Description

 How TD60 Discs Install in a Timber-Frame or Steel Build-Up

 On a timber-frame property the workflow is adhesive-first, mechanical-second.
-Boards are bonded to the OSB or plywood sheathing using a styrofoam adhesive, left to cure for the manufacturer-specified period, and then mechanically secured.
-At each fixing point the TD60 sits flat against the board face, a galvanised steel screw passes through the central hole, and the screw drives into the timber or sheathing layer behind to clamp the assembly together.
+Boards are bonded to the OSB or plywood sheathing with a styrofoam adhesive, left to cure for the specified period, and then mechanically secured.
+At each fixing point the TD60 sits flat against the board face, a galvanised steel screw passes through the central hole, and the screw drives into the timber or sheathing behind to clamp the assembly — so the disc does its work the moment the driver stops.

-Stud spacing rarely aligns with every fixing position on a 6-per-m² grid.
-Mid-board fixings landing on sheathing alone still contribute clamping force, but perimeter fixings should engage solid timber wherever the layout allows — the corners and edges carry the wind load, and stud-engaged fixings out-perform sheathing-only fixings on pull-out testing.
+Stud spacing rarely aligns with every point on a 6-per-m² grid.
+Mid-board fixings landing on sheathing alone still contribute clamping force, but perimeter fixings should engage solid timber wherever the layout allows, because the corners and edges carry the wind load and stud-engaged fixings out-perform sheathing-only fixings on pull-out.

-- Screw length: Insulation thickness + adhesive bed (~5–10 mm) + minimum 25–30 mm embedment into the structural timber or steel.
+- Screw length — insulation thickness + adhesive bed (~5–10 mm) + minimum 25–30 mm embedment into structural timber or steel.

-- Edge distance: Position fixings at least 100 mm from board edges to prevent splitting and stress concentrations.
+- Edge distance — position fixings at least 100 mm from board edges to prevent splitting and stress concentration.

-For full step-by-step coverage including substrate assessment, jig setup, and corner-zone detailing, the complete EWI fixings installation guide for UK projects takes the method end-to-end.
-To work out exact fixing counts by wind zone, building height, and substrate type, the fixing pattern and spacing calculation method runs through the maths with worked examples.
+For full step-by-step coverage including substrate assessment and corner-zone detailing, the complete EWI fixings installation guide takes the method end to end.
+To work out exact fixing counts by wind zone, building height, and substrate, the fixing pattern and spacing calculation method runs through the maths with worked examples.

 Installation Notes — Screw Selection, Torque, Countersinking

-Driver torque matters as much as screw length.
-Over-driving embeds the disc below the board face and reduces the clamping area; under-driving leaves the disc proud, which telegraphs through the basecoat as a visible bump under raking light.
-A cordless drill with adjustable clutch settled at a moderate value — confirmed on the first board of the day — keeps every fixing consistent without re-checking each one.
-On mineral wool slabs the surface fibres compress slightly under the disc, which is normal: the 64 mm collar still distributes the full clamping load across the disc footprint.
+Driver torque matters as much as length.
+Over-driving embeds the disc below the face and cuts the clamping area; under-driving leaves it proud, telegraphing through the basecoat under raking light.
+A cordless drill with an adjustable clutch settled at a moderate value — confirmed on the first board of the day — keeps every fixing consistent without re-checking each one.
+On mineral wool slabs the surface fibres compress slightly under the disc, which is normal: the 64 mm collar still distributes the full clamping load across its footprint.

 What UK Installers Do Differently With TD60 Discs

-The discs are simple hardware, but consistency across a full elevation depends on three habits that experienced timber-frame installers share.
+The discs are simple hardware, but consistency across a full elevation comes down to three habits experienced timber-frame installers share — and they show in the finish long after the scaffold comes down.

 - I always set the driver clutch on the first board of the day and leave it alone.
-Five test fixings into an offcut confirm the torque pulls the disc flush without crushing the board.
-After that, the setting holds across the whole elevation without judgement calls at each fixing.
+Five test fixings into an offcut confirm the torque pulls the disc flush without crushing the board; after that, the setting holds across the whole elevation.

 - I always chalk-line the fixing grid before driving any screws.
-Marking the 6 per m² pattern on the board face takes a few minutes per elevation and keeps the discs in a regular array — the caps land in line and the finish reads clean across the wall.
+Marking the 6-per-m² pattern keeps the discs in a regular array, so the caps land in line and the finish reads clean across the wall.

 - I always pair the TD60 bag with a matched count of screws and caps.
-A bag of 100 discs without 100 screws ready to hand is a half-day site stop.
-Order the screws by length once the build-up is fixed.
+A bag of 100 discs without 100 screws to hand is a half-day site stop; order screws by length once the build-up is fixed.

 - I always favour perimeter fixings into solid timber.
-Mid-board positions may land on sheathing only, which is fine for clamping but lower in pull-out capacity than a stud-engaged fixing.
-The corners and edges carry the wind load — keep those on solid timber wherever the stud layout allows.
+The corners and edges carry the wind load, so keep those on stud wherever the layout allows.

 Is the TD60 Disc Right for Your Project?

-- For timber-frame, OSB, and steel-sheet EWI installations: The TD60 is the standard mechanical-fixing collar where conventional hammer-in masonry plugs cannot grip the substrate.
-Specify it across the whole elevation and select screw length to match the board build-up.
+- For timber-frame, OSB, and steel-sheet EWI installations — the TD60 is the standard mechanical-fixing collar where hammer-in masonry plugs cannot grip; specify it across the elevation and size screw length to the build-up.

-- For a flush, render-ready surface: Pair the disc with the EPS hole cutter and grey EPS plug caps to countersink each fixing and restore the continuous insulation face under the basecoat — essential on darker render finishes.
+- For a flush, render-ready surface — pair the disc with the EPS hole cutter and grey EPS plug caps to countersink each fixing and restore the continuous insulation face under the basecoat.

-- For masonry walls instead: Brick, block, concrete, and stone substrates take the LTX hammer-in plug range from the fixing accessories collection, where the plug expands into the substrate without needing a separate screw.
+- For masonry walls instead — brick, block, concrete, and stone take the LTX hammer-in plug range from the fixing accessories collection, where the plug expands into the substrate without a separate screw.

-- For mineral wool slab systems on timber frame: The TD60 works directly with Rockwool mineral wool slabs; increase fixing density to 8 per m² to handle slab weight, and confirm screw length covers the full slab depth plus stud embedment.
+- For mineral wool slab systems on timber frame — the TD60 works directly with Rockwool mineral wool slabs; increase density to 8 per m² for slab weight and confirm screw length covers full slab depth plus embedment.

 FAQ — TD60 Coverage, Compatibility, Ordering